Top 9 Personal Budget Software Apps

 The word "budget" has the power to make a lot of people panic, as it has a reputation for being both tedious and challenging.

-Personal finance and budget software apps can take the tedium and the challenge out of the budgeting process.
-They can help you create and stick to a spending plan, and many come with handy extra features depending on your needs.
+Personal finance and budget software apps can take the tedium and challenge out of the budgeting process.
+They can help you stick to a spending plan, and many come with handy extra features depending on your needs.

 Affectionately known as YNAB, You Need a Budget is an extremely popular personal finance app.

 The current version of YNAB packs in many features and improvements over earlier versions, and it intuitively teaches some solid budgeting practices.
 It runs on both Windows and Mac and it backs up data automatically.
 Budgets can be shared among multiple users because this app can connect to a huge range of devices like laptops, desktops, tablets, smartphones, and you can even connect it to an Amazon Echo for verbal budget reports from the app.

 It might be one of the easiest apps out there as it was designed for budgeting beginners.
 If you've tried to budget in the past and failed, this could be the app that you need.